realtvop/puppeteer-renderer/README.md

 - `IGNORE_HTTPS_ERRORS=true` - Ignores HTTPS errors
 - `PUPPETEER_ARGS='--host-rules=MAP localhost yourproxy'` - Ads additional args that will be passed to puppeteer.
 Supports multiple arguments.
 - `ALLOWED_DOMAINS='example.com,*.google.com'` - Comma-separated list of allowed domains.
 Supports wildcard `*` for pattern matching.
 If not set or empty, all domains are allowed.
+- `ENABLE_UI=true` - Enables the web UI interface accessible at `/ui` endpoint

+## Web UI

+When `ENABLE_UI=true` is set, you can access a web-based user interface at `http://localhost:{port}/ui`.
+This UI provides an easy way to:

+- Render web pages to HTML
+- Generate screenshots with customizable dimensions and formats
+- Export web pages as PDF files

+The UI is built with the [MDUI](https://www.mdui.org/) framework and provides a modern, intuitive interface for all rendering operations.

 ## Integration with existing service.